-This revolution can be understood as a response to Western Imperialism and inteference in the internal affairs of Iran since Oil had been discovered in the region in 1908, and also as a rejection of the Shah’s attempts to cement his own power through reforms that promoted Western liberal secular values at the expense of what was perceived as Iran’s authentic Islamic identity.
+In addition, Ayatollah Khomeini was regarded as a Hero leader rather than a Villain by Iranians because he rejected the Shah’s attempts to entrench his own power through domestic reforms that promoted Western liberal secular values at the expense of what was perceived as Iran’s conservative authentic Islamic identity.

 The Reign Of The Shah